brunocuevas/a2md/docs/manual.md

 ### Installation

-To ease installation, you can install a Python environment containing all the modules that A2MD requires (*requirements.txt*).
+To ease installation, you can install a Python environment containing all the modules that A2MD requires.
 The file can be found at the root folder of this repo.
-If you are using python environments, you can just create a python env and then install all the libraries through pip.
-For PyTorch, you may need to download the nightly version.
-Check in the PyTorch webpage how to do it.
 Given that almost all the library has been written in Python, you will not have to compile but the Cdens utility, which should be as easy as :